Skip to main content

 Acid Rave

 Baillat Studio turned 10 this year.
-As one of the most interesting design studios in Canada, it is really fun to see them bring together the Montreal design scene with a rave.
-This is a slightly different type of community event, but I was super excited to see that they were having a huge party which of course they branded beautifully called Acid Rave… Really, this is on the list because it's my favourite piece of design this year and I'm a ‘vintage’ club kid.
+As one of the most interesting design studios in Canada, it was great to see them bring together the Montreal design scene with a rave.
+This is a slightly different type of community event, but I was super excited to see that they were having a huge party which, of course, they beautifully branded as Acid Rave… Really, this is on the list because it's my favourite piece of design this year and I'm a ‘vintage’ club kid.

 Creative Union

-Officially launching last year but firing on all cylinders this year, Creative Union in Moncton has been doing an incredible job of bringing together the local design community.
-As a networking and co-work space, CU has created a collective energy with its members.
-CU hosts events for RGD Canada, film nights and local meetups in their permanent space.
+Officially launching last year but firing on all cylinders this year, Creative Union has been doing an incredible job bringing together the local design community in Moncton.
+As a networking and co-working space, CU has created a collective energy with its members.
+CU hosts events with the RGD as well as its own film nights and local meetups in their permanent space.
 This such a great example of how our diverse Canadian communities share all of our joyful perspectives of the industry and community that we are all in.

 Dominic Ayre RGD